gmpravin/react_ecommerce_with_typescript/README.md

 This project not fully completed

 * backend completed
-* frontend partially completed... need to implement a admin panal and item adding something
+* frontend partially completed... need to implement a admin panal and item adding function

 Technology used
 * React.js